 The Music 1 course caters for students with varying degrees of prior formal and informal learning in music.
+The study of Music in Years 9 and 10 is NOT a prerequisite for this course.
 The curriculum structure is adaptable and accommodates the widely differing needs and abilities of students, ranging from the broadly based to the desire to specialise, by allowing flexibility in the topic choice and areas of study.
 The students will: